georgescreates/subjectnotes/README.md

-# SubjectNotes - Think quietly about it
+# SubjectNotes - Think quietly about it.